ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows10.rst

 #.
 Install an XWindows application to run graphical programs such as SITL by installing `VcXsrv <https://sourceforge.net/projects/vcxsrv/>`_, `Cygwin X <https://x.cygwin.com/>`_ or `Xming <https://sourceforge.net/projects/xming/>`_ on Windows.

 #.
-Add the following in WSL at the end of ``~/.bashrc``.
-Be sure to comment and uncomment the appropriate lines depending on if you are using WSL1 or WSL2
+Open the "Ubuntu" application and add the following to the end of ``~/.bashrc``.
+Be sure to comment and uncomment the appropriate lines depending on if you are using WSL1 or WSL2 (if in doubt, WSL2 is the default)

 .. code-block:: bash